ember-intl/ember-intl/docs/ember-intl/app/templates/docs/services/intl-part-2.md

 }
 ```

-Your callback function has access to `error`, one that is provided by `@formatjs/intl`.
+Your callback function has access to `error`, [one that is provided by `@formatjs/intl`](https://formatjs.io/docs/guides/develop#error-codes).

 ### setOnMissingTranslation()

-Specify what to do when a translation is missing.
+Specify what to display when a translation is missing.
 Used to override `ember-intl`'s default implementation.

 ```ts
 /* routes/application.ts */